seancorfield/cfo2013/README.md

 Learn You a What for Great Good - Polyglot Lessons to Improve Your CFML

+orm
+===

+ORM, NoSQL, and Vietnam

-Code for the other presentations will be available after I've given them!
+Code for the other presentation will be available after I've given it on Friday!